bylonlog/bylonlog.github.io/README.md

 # Static Web Page

 First of all,<br>
-🏆 Inspired or seems like cloned From @Bchiang7 🏆
+It's 🏆 Inspired or seems like cloned From @Bchiang7 🏆<br>
-Make a look at her project
+Make a look at her project.